ibm-cloud-docs/containers/cs_cli_reference.md

 ## Using the beta command structure
 {: #cs_beta}

 A redesigned version of the {{site.data.keyword.containerlong_notm}} plug-in is available as a beta.
-The redesigned {{site.data.keyword.containerlong_notm}} plug-in groups commands into categories and changes commands from the hyphenated structure to a spaced structure.
+The redesigned {{site.data.keyword.containerlong_notm}} plug-in groups commands into categories and changes commands from a hyphenated structure to a spaced structure.
 {: shortdesc}

 To use the redesigned {{site.data.keyword.containerlong_notm}} plug-in, set the `IKS_BETA_VERSION` environment variable to the beta version that you want to use: